hyunmoon/wordcrypt/README.md

 3. Rule of Silence (does not print unnecessary output)

 ## Contributor:
-Contributor to this project:
+Contributors to this project:
 hyunmoon@vt.edu
-kpeng16@vt.edu
+kpeng16@vt.edu (Fork:https://github.com/PengK/wordcrypt-1)